fib-international/structuralcodes/docs/theory/section.md

 ## Geometry definition

-Structuralcodes adopts Shapely for creating and managing the geometry.
+In Structuralcodes, a geometry object is a polygon or a point with a material assigend to it.
+Structuralcodes uses Shapely for creating polygons.
 Shapely works in screen **XY** coordinates, which are mapped to **yz** in the **GRS** system.
 Geometries are essential for defining structural sections and are categorized into the following classes:

 ### PointGeometry
 Defines individual points in the plane.
 These typically represents reinforcing bars.
 A point geometry is represented by its coordinates combined with a material.